remblock/REMChain-Automated-Bot/README.md

 # REMChain-Automated-Bot

-REMChain-Automated-Bot is a fully customisable script which can help manage your Guardian or Producer node.
-It will help automate your voting, claiming, and even allowing you to choose whether to have a percentage of your claimed rewards restaked or transfered out every 24 hours automatically.
+REMChain-Automated-Bot is a fully customisable script which has been constructed to help manage your Guardian or Producer node.
+The script is capable of automating your day-to-days tasks of voting and claiming.
+Additionally, the script enables you to have the flexibility of choosing whether to have a percentage of your claimed rewards automatically restaked or have them transfered out automatically every 24 hours.

 <br>